For a full list of our self-drive Alaska and Canada itineraries, Click here

-The classic choice for most people visiting Alaska by land (meaning not by cruise) is renting a vehicle and using it as their main form of transport.
-Alaska has other means of transport, and you’re welcome to read about them here, but life in Alaska, much like in other parts of the USA, is more suitable for a private vehicle while public transport is quite limited.
+The classic choice for most people visiting Alaska by land (i.e., not by cruise) is using a rental car as a main form of transport.
+Alaska has other means of transport, and you’re welcome to read about them here, but public transport is quite limited.
+Generally speaking, life in Alaska is very vehicle-oriented.
+The same goes to western Canada, with the exception of large cities such as Vancouver and Victoria, where public transport is well developed.

-The great advantage of Alaska and Canada is the combination between remarkable landscapes and fully-developed western infrastructures.
+Alaska and Canada offer a fantastic combo of remarkable landscapes and fully-developed infrastructures.
 The roads are well signposted, navigation is easy and the vehicles are usually in excellent condition.
-In other words, as long as you plan correctly in terms of itinerary and driving distance, this is not a challenging trip but a nature trip in convenient conditions.
+In other words, as long as you plan correctly in terms of itinerary and driving distance, you’ll enjoy a nature trip in convenient conditions.

-The bulk of our work consists of planning self-drive trips, and in most cases the plan includes a combination of driving days with tours guided by local travel companies.
-Besides booking ground services, we also prepare a detailed trip portfolio that includes recommendations about interesting locations along your route, recommended treks, restaurants, etc.
+The bulk of our work consists of planning self-drive trips, either pre-planned (here) or customized (here).
+In most cases our itineraries will include a combination of driving days with day tours guided by local travel companies.
+Besides booking your land services, we will also prepare a detailed trip portfolio that includes recommendations about interesting locations along your route, recommended treks, restaurants, etc.

 The result is a personalized trip, suited to your rhythm, planned according to your needs, relying on our knowledge and planning.